 The risks of losing your cryptocurrency

-• Human error: Human errors such as losing private keys, forgetting passwords, or sending funds to the wrong address can lead to irreversible loss of cryptocurrency.
+- Human error: Human errors such as losing private keys, forgetting passwords, or sending funds to the wrong address can lead to irreversible loss of cryptocurrency.

 To effectively protect your digital assets, here are some essential security practices to implement:

-Use a VPN to Secure Your Internet Connection
+Use a VPN to secure your internet connection

-Buy cryptocurrencies from a trusted source
+Buy cryptocurrencies from a reliable source

 Use a reliable wallet